grweigold/configs/README.md

-# configs
+# home
-Everything needed to get my environment set up
+For when you throw up on your laptop (again)